-The decision should be made early in the unit design process and documented in the unit blueprint.
-The critical issue is that course structure, content, assessment and specific and generic learning outcomes are well aligned, justified and evidence-based.
+The decision should be made early in the unit design process and documented in the unit overview.
+The critical issue is that course structure, content, assessment and course and unit learning outcomes are well aligned, justified and evidence-based.

 Table 1.
 Questions to consider when designating a level of learning for a unit.

 Information and examples

 Are there any pre-requisites for the unit?

 This may suggest that prior learning is required.
 If so the unit should be classified as Increasing Proficiency or Attainment of Proficiency.

 What level of study is your unit designated as?

 ‘1000 …' (typically first year units), ‘2000 …' (typically second year units), and ‘3000 …’ (typically third year units), etc.